 Planning to hit Hawaii for your post-pandemic getaway?
-The Hilton Honors American Express Surpass® Card* is a travel credit card with a low $95 annual fee that earns you 130,000 Hilton Honors Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
+The Hilton Honors American Express Surpass® Card* is a travel credit card with a low $95 annual fee.
+You can earn 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the Hilton Honors American Express Surpass Card in the first 3 months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the card in the first 6 months.
 The bonus alone is enough points to cover your room for two nights at the Hilton Hawaiian Village Waikiki (currently 60,000 points per night).

 If you aren’t sure where or when you’re going to travel, the best options are flexible travel rewards cards like the Chase Sapphire Reserve® or the American Express® Gold Card.
 Cards like these that earn travel points directly in a bank program like Ultimate Rewards or Membership Rewards let you earn tons of rewards points now while letting you decide later where you want to spend them.
 You can either transfer them to an airline or hotel partner or redeem them directly through the respective program’s travel portal.

 How to utilize travel cards when not traveling

 The best way to use travel mileage credit cards when you aren’t traveling is simple: earn, earn, earn.
 Right now—while we aren’t on the go—is actually the perfect time to bank as many rewards points as possible.